gushakov/spring-data-fcrepo4/README.md

 ### Description

 Spring Data Fedora is a proof-of-concept implementation of [Spring Data](http://projects.spring.io/spring-data/) for [Fedora](https://github.com/fcrepo4/fcrepo4).
-It provides Object Content Mapping (OCM) between simple annotated Java beans and Fedora resources.
+It provides Object Content Mapping (OCM) between annotated Java beans and Fedora resources.
 It also allows to query the external triplestore using Spring Data Repository API.

 ### Acknowledgements